 “I am a trusted adviser to company boardrooms, offering clients practical, business-focused advice that is strongly aligned with their commercial requirements and objectives.”

 Education and qualifications

-Sarah is a former board room adviser and regularly works on a wide range of corporate transactions including M&A work, IPOs, privatisations, joint ventures and general corporate finance often with a cross-border element.
+Sarah is a board room adviser and regularly works on a wide range of corporate transactions including M&A work, IPOs, privatisations, joint ventures and general corporate finance often with a cross-border element.
 Furthermore, Sarah has significant expertise in high profile crises and investigations.
 Her experience spans the oil and gas, chemicals, construction, real estate, professional services, insurance and FMCG sectors.

 Sarah leads on several key relationships with a number of the firm’s significant clients, including BP, Reckitt Benckiser and PwC.
 During 2012/2013, Sarah was seconded to BP’s Head Office for eight months where she worked closely with the general counsel and deputy general counsel on a number of market-related and crisis management issues, including criminal settlement with the DoJ.
 During 2015/16 Sarah acted as interim general counsel of Reckitt Benckiser (RB) for 16 months advising on a number of acquisitions and a number of business critical issues.

 Sarah was profiled in The Law List by Powerful Media in 2015 and in 2017 was named an Acritas Star Law in a new global database of client nominated Star Lawyers.

 During her career, Sarah has advised on M&A transactions with a combined value of more than US$300bn.
 Among the market-leading transactions, Sarah has advised: